Aylur/ags-docs/src/content/docs/config/first-widgets.md

 Calling `Widget.Window` will create and show the window by default.
-It is not necessary to pass a reference to `windows` in the exported object, but if it is not, it can't be toggled with `ags --toggle-window` or through `App.toggleWindow`
+It is not necessary to pass a reference to `windows` in the config object, but if it is not, it can't be toggled with `ags --toggle-window` or through `App.toggleWindow`
 :::